 Urbana is a somewhat small city located in the state of Ohio.
 With a population of 11,405 people and six constituent neighborhoods, Urbana is the 155th largest community in Ohio.
 Much of the housing stock in Urbana was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Urbana, you'll notice that it is more blue-collar than most other communities in America.
-37.80% of Urbana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Urbana is generally considered to be a blue-collar town.
+42.03% of the Urbana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Urbana is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Urbana who work in sales jobs (9.69%), office and administrative support (9.47%), and food service (6.96%).
+There are especially a lot of people living in Urbana who work in office and administrative support (11.86%), sales jobs (10.44%), and food service (6.23%).

-Urbana is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Urbana doesn't have a public transportation system that people use for their commute.

 The people who call Urbana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Urbana residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Urbana include Irish, English, Italian, and Dutch.
+Important ancestries of people in Urbana include German, Irish, English, French, and Italian.

 The most common language spoken in Urbana is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Spanish.